 Application for Permit to Exceed Sign Posted Load Limit (Please allow 5 business days for normal processing of permit applications)

-The estimated cost of the remediation works, subject to detailed design and methodology, is likely to be $600,000.
-This cost will be split on a 50/50 basis by Wollondilly Shire Council and Penrith City Council as part of their asset management programs.
+The estimated cost of the total project has been estimated at $950,000.
+This cost will be split on a 50/50 basis between Wollondilly Shire Council and Penrith City Council as part of their asset management programs.

-The Blaxland Crossing Bridge is nearing 50 years old and whilst the bridge is still safe to travel on with the reduced speed limit, if no action was taken it will continue to sustain damage and will eventually become unserviceable.
-That is why this financial year (2016/17), Wollondilly and Penrith Councils have scheduled the replacement of the bridge bearings, which are nearing the end of their design life-span.
+The Blaxland Crossing Bridge is almost 50 years old and whilst the bridge is still safe to travel on with the reduced speed limit, without major repair work it would continue to deteriorate and eventually become unserviceable.
+With this in mind, Wollondilly and Penrith Councils scheduled the replacement of the bridge bearings, which are nearing the end of their design life-span.

-It was also found that in its current condition the bridge was not suitable for unrestricted higher load vehicles and the load restrictions should be imposed.
-If these load restrictions were not imposed then the bridge would likely deteriorate further.
+It was also found that in its current condition the bridge was not suitable for unrestricted higher load vehicles and that load restrictions should be imposed to prevent the bridge deteriorating further at a faster rate.

-The storm event of 5th June 2016 occurred after the initial investigations and the detailed assessment of the structure undertaken after the storm found that no structural damage was caused as a result of the flood.
-There was however damage to the footpath on the bridge and has since been fixed.
+The storm event of 5 June 2016 occurred after the initial investigations; however, a detailed assessment found that no structural damage was caused as a result of the storm.
+There was some damage to the footpath panels on the bridge which have since been fixed.

-For further information on this Project or vehicle permits please contact Anna Paul P: 4677 1100 or E: email@example.com
+For further information on this Project or vehicle permits please contact Council P: 4677 1100 or E: firstname.lastname@example.org

 |Advance warning signage at critical driver decision points warning of load limit||Additional sign installed at Intersection Farnsworth and Silverdale Road|